ZenderB3D/pp_docs/docs/Quickrigs/righose.md

 - Curve resolution should be as low as possible
 - Curve bevel resolution is set to 6 but only if it was higher than 6 to prevent (performance) issues due to geometry density.
+- Rebuilds curve with a geometry nodes alternative